-Leading Through a Crisis: What are some Leadership Styles and Traits that may be Effective in Uncertain Times?
+Leading Through a Crisis: Leadership Styles and Traits that are Effective in Uncertain Times?

 During times of trouble, people look to their leaders more than ever before for guidance and reassurance – both professionally and personally.

 COVID-19 has brought with it an increase in remote working for leaders to deal with, not to mention the more specific business challenges that this type of environment creates, such as changing business models, revenue targets and customer service, to name but a few.

 However, leaders must lead.

 Dr Alicia Stanway, leadership lecturer at AIB, says, “Leaders are in unique positions in a time of crisis as our followers are leaning on us for guidance.”

 “The greater the uncertainty, the greater the expectations that our leaders will articulate a vision for the future.
 Confidence, however, can be found in the notion that our leaders are in positions because they can deliver.
 The skills they’ve stockpiled, the experiences of success and failing forward that they’ve accumulated over time all come into play.

 “When it comes to leadership theory, there’s no magic bullet.
 However, leaders can draw upon various leadership approaches, and adopt elements of each to lead in their own way.”

 Initially pioneered by James McGregor Burns in the 1970s and then reconceptualised by Bernard Bass in the 80s, transformational leadership has become an influential framework in the field of leadership studies.